-If you’ve been in the digital marketing world for even a short time, you’ve probably heard of or used Yoast SEO, WordPress’s leading SEO plug-in.
+If you work in digital marketing, you’ve probably heard of or used Yoast SEO, WordPress’s leading SEO plug-in.
 The plug-in’s ‘traffic-light’ system has two sections: SEO analysis, and readability analysis.

-The first part essentially checks whether your on-page SEO is up to scratch (with a frightening number of caveats I won’t get into here), while the second part measures the readability of your content/copy using a variety of tests.
+The first part essentially checks whether your on-page SEO is up to scratch, while the second part measures the readability of your content/copy using a variety of tests.
 In this post, I’m going to review the readability analysis, because I think it – along with other automated writing improvement services – not only encourages laziness among writers, but also rewards inferior writing.

 Yoast’s readability analysis, according to their website, uses six different checks.
 These are:

 - Sentence length

 I’ve also seen other checks that are not listed here appear when I’ve been editing content, like ‘Subheading distribution’.
 You can read the exact criteria for each check on Yoast’s website, but, in essence, the analysis encourages short sentences with a variety of structures, short paragraphs, use of active voice, and one- to two-syllable words.

 On the surface, this isn’t a bad thing.
 If someone who isn’t used to writing starts trying to create complex copy and use big words, chances are they’re going to produce something that’s very difficult to read.
 That said, it’s also quite limiting.
 I’ll break down each check and explain why.

 It almost goes without saying that transition words and phrases can be useful.
 They add a smooth, conversational flow to your writing, and help readers navigate related sentences.